In this chapter of A Game of Growth, we’re going to learn how to do keyword research for Youtube Ads, and how to find targets for your campaigns.

 What do people do on Youtube?

-People visit Youtube with for 4 key intents:
+People visit Youtube with four key intents:

 i) To entertain: 53% of the people visit Youtube to get entertained and inspired.
 These people mostly discover videos recommended by Youtube, and they don’t use Youtube as a search engine.